 1. MPRN - the Meter Point Reference Number.
 This number appears on your electricity bill and is 11 digits long.
 The address associated with the MPRN will be the contact address used by SEAI for all postal correspondence.
 You should ensure that the details registered with ESB networks for this MPRN are correct and accurate.

-2. The year in which your house was built and occupied (must be on or before the 31st of December 2020).
+2. The year your house was built and occupied (must be on or before the 31st of December 2020).

 3. Your selected registered PV solar installation company